huangli712/iQIST/docs/src/ch04/p_chmax.md

 **Definition**

-The maximum allowable expansion order $$n$$ for the second kind Chebyshev orthogonal polynomials.
+The maximum allowable expansion order ``n`` for the second kind Chebyshev orthogonal polynomials.
 It must be greater than 2.

 The recursive definition for the second kind Chebyshev polynomials is as follows: